top of page

 -

 What is cohousing?Cohousing is a form of intentional community living characterized by the following: Participatory Process: Residents help organize and participate in the planning and design process for the housing development, and they are responsible as a group for final decisions.
 Deliberate Neighborhood Design: The physical design encourages a strong sense of community.
 Extensive Common Facilities: Common areas are an integral part of the community, designed for daily use and to supplement private living areas.
 Complete Resident Management: Residents manage the development, making decisions of common concern at community meetings.
-Non-Hierarchal Structure: There are not really leadership roles.
-The responsibilities for the decisions are shared by the community’s adults.
+Non-Hierarchical Structure: The responsibilities for the decisions are shared by the community members.
+We will use Sociocracy as our tool for shared decision-making.
 Separate Income Sources: Residents have their own primary incomes; the community does not generate income.
-(From The Senior Housing Handbook, by Charles Durrett)

 -